directus/directus/docs/guides/real-time/subscriptions/graphql.md

+---
+contributors: Esther Agbaje
+description: "Learn how to get started with Directus' GraphQL subscriptons."
+---

 # GraphQL Subscriptions

 GraphQL subscriptions provide live updates that are delivered in real-time whenever an item is created, updated or